 All students must possess dispositional attributes deemed suitable for the profession of teaching.

 Students must complete a minimum of 41 days of professional experience in Australia.
-Students who do not meet this requirement will exit with the Bachelor of Early Childhood Education.

 Course learning outcomes

 In the context of a JCU graduate, on successful completion of the Bachelor of Education (Early Childhood Education), graduates will be able to: